-We sell 14 product lines, most of which are used in open vascular surgery and some of which are used in endovascular procedures.
-For 2013, 2012 and 2011, our valvulotomes, balloon catheters, and carotid shunt product lines have each comprised more than 10% of our revenues.
-Additionally, our radiopaque tape comprised 8% of our revenues in 2013 compared to 10% and 9% of our revenues in 2012 and 2011, respectively.
-Finally, our XenoSure biologic patches comprised 12% of our revenues in 2013 compared to 9% and 5% in 2012 and 2011, respectively.
-In none of those years, including 2013, did any single product line account for more than 25% of our revenues.
+We sell 15 product lines, most of which are used in open vascular surgery.
+For 2014, 2013, and 2012, our valvulotomes, balloon catheters, and carotid shunt product lines have each comprised more than 10% of our revenues.
+Valvulotomes were our highest net sales product line in each of 2014, 2013 and 2012.
+Additionally, our radiopaque tape comprised 8% of our revenues in each of 2014 and 2013 compared to 10% of our revenues in 2012.
+Finally, our XenoSure biologic patches comprised 14% and 12% of our revenues in 2014 and 2013, respectively, compared to 9% in 2012.
+In none of those years, including 2014, did any single product line account for more than 25% of our revenues.

-Historically, we have been a leading provider of vascular surgery products in niche product markets characterized by low or limited competition.
-More recently we have sought to leverage our market leadership in these niche product markets by selling complementary products in more competitive, larger market segments.
+Historically, we have been a leading provider of vascular surgery products in niche product segments.
+More recently we have sought to leverage our leadership in these niche product segments by selling complementary products in more competitive, larger market segments.
 In addition, our vascular surgeon customers are increasingly performing minimally invasive endovascular procedures, presenting us with attractive opportunities to sell new devices that address their changing product needs.

 We sell our products primarily through a direct sales force.
-Our sales force was comprised of 85 field sales representatives in North America, Europe and Japan as of December 31, 2013.
+Our sales force was comprised of 81 field sales representatives in North America, Europe, Asia and the Pacific Rim as of December 31, 2014.
 We also sell our products through distributors in countries where we do not have a direct sales force.
-For the year ended December 31, 2013, approximately 92% of our net sales were generated through our direct sales force, and no single customer accounted for more than 1% of our net sales.
+For the year ended December 31, 2014, approximately 91% of our net sales were generated through our direct sales force, and no single customer accounted for more than 2% of our net sales.